For more information and questions about how we can accommodate your specific needs, call (855) 955-MOCA and or email firstname.lastname@example.org.

 Blind or Low Vision

-Visitors may schedule a free guided tour with an educator to explore our core exhibition through select artifacts and objects in the Museum's teaching collection.
+Visitors may schedule a guided tour with an educator to explore our core exhibition through select artifacts and objects in the museum’s teaching collection.
 Detailed descriptions, tactile/touch objects, and exhibit architecture are integrated throughout the gallery tour.
 Large print guidebooks and exhibit labels are also available at the front desk.
-Please email firstname.lastname@example.org or call (917) 484-4147 at least two weeks in advance to schedule a tour.
+Please email email@example.com or call (855) 955-MOCA at least three weeks in advance to schedule a tour.

 Note: Lighting in the core exhibition and galleries may be dimmed to protect the objects and artifacts on display.